-The decision to prosecute will be agreed by the investigation officer, Appropriate Senior EHO, Lead officer (Team Leader) and legal representative from Swindon Borough Council.
-However as a general guide Environmental Health shall have regard to the method and rational generally utilised by the Health & Safety Executive - found in the Health & Safety Executive Enforcement Policy which details the following circumstances.
+The decision to prosecute will be agreed by the investigation officer, Team Leader, Head of Environmental Services and legal representative from Swindon Borough Council.
+However, as a general guide Public Protection shall have regard to the method and rational generally utilised by the Health & Safety Executive - found in the Health & Safety Executive Enforcement Policy which details the following circumstances.
 The list is an indication only and not exhaustive: